sph-mn/sph-utils/other/documentation/lines-filter-considerations.md

   * if match found, repeat for remaining patterns
   * con
     * many calls to memmem

+## use cases
+* filtering file paths or searching for source code files or displaying source code lines
+* removing lines that do not match a rule. users must check for error case when long lines are skipped

 ## alternatives
 * ripgrep is perhaps the fastest and is also fast used with pipes. this is currently used in [sph-script](https://github.com/sph-mn/sph-script)